joernba/joernba.github.io/_works/lan-architects.markdown

 I was asked to build their new website by Nicola Aguzzi from [Undo-Redo](http://www.undo-redo.com) who did the design and concept work.
 We worked together to get from static layouts to a responsive experience that makes the website work on devices with different screen resolutions from high resolution desktop to small phone screens.

-To achieve this I used the excellent [Craft CMS](https://craftcms.com), hosting on [Fortrabbit](https://www.fortrabbit.com) and Amazon S3 asset storage.
+To achieve this I used the excellent [Craft CMS](https://craftcms.com), hosting on [Fortrabbit](https://www.fortrabbit.com) and Amazon S3 storage for assets.